News

 What is a brand?

-There are no words here but most of us will recognise the Twitter icon.
+There are no words here but most of us will recognise the X/Twitter icon.

 We’ll also probably associate it with an instant way to stay connected to everything that interests us in the world right now.